do-md/zenith/README.md

 ### 2. Use in Components

-Use Hooks just like Zustand, but enjoy complete TypeScript type inference.
+Use Hooks just like Zustand, and enjoy complete TypeScript type inference.

 ```tsx
 const { StoreProvider, useStore, useStoreApi } = createReactStore(TodoStore);